 When you are feeling stressed, your body is getting ready to prepare for action, to either fight, flee, or freeze.
 Being in this state shuts down our ability to rest and digest, which occurs in a parasympathetic state, or when we feel relaxed and at ease.
 Almost immediately, upon feeling stressed, our saliva production slows down, and blood is diverted to other body parts that are useful to ensure our survival, like our large muscles to help us fight or flee.

 Stress & Digestion

-Digestion is not seen as essential when we are feeling stressed.
+So, how does stress affect digestion?
+Well, digestion is not seen as essential when we are feeling stressed.
 In fact, the secretion of all digestive juices and enzymes decrease when we are stressed.
 This leads to lower levels of hydrochloric acid, which means that we will not be able to digest the food we want to eat as effectively.
 This means that our digestion is already compromised even before we take our first bite of food.

 Stress & Nutrient Absorption

 Another part of your digestion that gets compromised when stressed is peristalsis, known as the constriction and relaxation of the intestine muscles.
 Peristalsis is what helps move the food through the intestines and is essential for food absorption and waste elimination.
 When compromised, your body’s ability to absorb the nutrients in the food you are eating is diminished as well as your body’s ability to eliminate.
 This can mean loose stools, constipation, gas, and even contribute to Irritable Bowel Syndrome (IBS).